A coco naughty panna cotta that vegans, too, can enjoy

 Leave to cool completely.
 Whisk occasionally until it becomes dense.
-To make this step faster, put this bowl in a larger bowl of ice and whisk slowly until cool and thickened.
+To make this step faster, place this bowl in a larger bowl of ice and whisk slowly until cool and thickened.

 - Slowly and carefully fold in the cream.

 - Distribute into 6 small dishes.
-Choose either glasses or greased pudding dishes.
+Choose either glasses or lightly greased pudding dishes.